The Country Store, History

 Mrs. Fisher’s replica shows a variety of dry goods in the store: an assortment of cereal, flour, sugar, cans of baked beans, soups, mustard, and other condiments.

 Her inclusion of specific brands within her model helps to draw up that nostalgic tone.
 We see brands like Gerber’s Cereal, Heinz Baked Beans, and Campbell’s tomato soup, all brands that are still around today.
-And because these brands are still thriving today, we can recognize their enduring legacy of the products as well as the location where they were sold.
+And because these brands are still thriving today, we can recognize the enduring legacy of the products as well as the location where they were sold.

 We see in the corner an area that was designated as the county post office in which people would receive and pick up their mail, and on the opposite wall, Fisher erects the beloved payphone, a token that one reviewer noted— looks as if it was “probably used by the entire neighborhood” (Hobbyist with a Heart).